amr3sh/amr3sh/README.md

-My name is Amresh Jayakumar, and I am currently an Undergraduate doing the Bachelors of Computer Science Degree at Informatics Intitute of Technology which is affiliated with the University Of WestMinster.
+My name is Amresh Jayakumar, and I am currently an Undergraduate doing the Bachelors of Computer Science Degree at Informatics Institute of Technology which is affiliated with the University Of WestMinster.

 I am a part-time Photographer, Videographer, Artist